marnold22/picoGYM/Scavenger-Hunt/README.md

 Description: There is some interesting information hidden around this site <http://mercury.picoctf.net:5080/> Can you find it?

+Hint-1: You should have enough hints to find the files, don't run a brute forcer.

 > wget "http://mercury.picoctf.net:5080/"
 > wget "http://mercury.picoctf.net:5080/mycss.css"
 > wget "http://mercury.picoctf.net:5080/myjs.js"